 New York Taxis

-You can spot New York taxis from a mile away because of their distinctive yellow colour.
+ew York taxis can be spotted from a mile off due to their distinctive yellow colour.
 These yellow cabs are a great way to travel around the city.
-The base rate is $2.50 and 50 cents for every three blocks.
-You can get a taxi on the street if the sign is lit.
+The base rate is $2.50, plus a few surcharges of $0.80 in total.
+For all trips that begin, end or pass through Manhattan south of 96th Street a New York State Congestion Surcharge of $2.50 is added.
+In addition you pay 50 cents per 1/5 mile or, in slow traffic, per 60 seconds.
+You can get a taxi on the street if the light sign on the roof is on.
 If you want to travel more luxuriously, you can take a limousine.
 These are slightly more expensive, but much more elegant.
 Limos are not equipped with a meter, so you pay the agreed-upon amount discussed in advance.

 There are always taxis waiting at JFK Airport.
 If you do not want to pay too much, take a yellow cab.
 Please note that taxis must offer a flat rate from JFK to Manhattan.
 However travelling from Manhattan to JFK they are free to charge more.